Fort Payne Middle School

 We realize that it is sometimes necessary for students to check out of school because of illness.
 SICK STUDENTS WILL BE SENT TO THE SCHOOL NURSE.
 STUDENTS ARE NOT TO STAY IN THE RESTROOM WHEN ILL (This will be considered skipping).
 The nurse will contact the parent or guardian if the child needs to be picked up.
 It will be the responsibility of the student to make up missed assignments when he/she returns to school.

 Each student will have an early dismissal plan to follow in the event that school is dismissed early due to inclement weather.
 This plan will be kept on file by his or her homeroom teacher.
 Each student and parent should be knowledgeable of this plan and follow it if the need arises.

 Each student should know their afternoon transportation arrangements (bus or car) before they leave home each day.
-In order to ride a bus to a location that is not your routine drop off, the student must submit a parent signed note to the office for approval.
 If a student’s afternoon transportation arrangements need to be changed, notify the office by 1:30 p.m. (please keep this to a minimum).
 Students are not allowed to ride the bus to Wills Valley Recreation Center or from one school to another school.

 Traffic Flow Directions

 Please pay close attention to the directions assigned to you for your child according to their grade.

 8th Grade – Proceed north or south on Martin Avenue until you reach the southern gate.
 Turn into the loop and drop off your child.
 Continue around the loop and exit back onto Martin Avenue traveling south or north.

 7th Grade – Proceed toward the school on either Stadium Drive or North Martin Avenue.
 Turn right from Martin Avenue into the 7th grade loop in front of the school.
 Drop off your child, continue around the loop, and then turn onto Martin Avenue.